Butler–Volmer equation: General expression

 where k_{f} and k_{b} are the reaction rate constants, with units of frequency (1/time) and c_{o} and c_{r} are the surface concentrations (mol/area) of the oxidized and reduced molecules, respectively (written as c_{o}(0,t) and c_{r}(0,t) in the previous section).
 The net rate of reaction v and net current density j are then: (Note: Bard chooses the current to be proportional to the net forward rate, but chooses the potential E to be that of the electrode minus that of the electrolyte, which has the disconcerting (but not inconsistent) effect of yielding a positive current for a negative potential.
-The convention of Newman in which the current is chosen proportional to the net backward rate is used here to correspond to the results of the above sections.)
+The convention of Newman in which the current is chosen proportional to the net backward rate is used here to align with the results of the sections above.)